 Malka Chana Roth, born on November 27, 1985, to Arnold and Frimet Roth, made aliyah from Melbourne, Australia with her family in 1989.
-Known for her warmth and deep compassion, Malka was especially devoted to helping care for her younger sister, who had a severe disability.
+Known for her warmth and deep compassion, Malka was especially devoted to helping care for her younger sister, who had severe disabilities.
 Her experience at home inspired her to volunteer with children who had special needs.

 A talented musician, Malka played the classical flute and attended the Horev girls' school in Jerusalem, where she was known for her academic excellence and generous spirit.
-She was also active in the Ezra youth movement, where she formed a close friendship with Micha Raziel, a girl she had grown up with.
+She was also active in the Ezra youth movement, where she formed a close friendship with Michal Raziel, a girl she had grown up with.

 ** The information on this page is part of the 'Yizkor' commemoration project by the Ministry of Defense / the 'La'ad' website by the National Insurance Institute, in memory of the fallen.
 We strive for accuracy and apologize for any errors.
 For corrections or comments, please contact us here: https://aaciremembers.org/contact-us/ **